 It has been a year and two months since the last volume of Berserk from Dark Horse.
 (This is the fault of the Japanese author, let’s note, whose reputation for breaks is limitless.)
 Now, at last, we have the next volume.

 ASH: YES!
 Berserk is one of my favorites.
 Well, early Berserk is one of my favorites.
 But I’m always happy to see a new volume of the series released.

-MELINDA: I have never read Berserk, but I’ll admit that Dark Horse’s announcement about the new volume made it all sound very exciting.
+MJ: I have never read Berserk, but I’ll admit that Dark Horse’s announcement about the new volume made it all sound very exciting.

 SEAN: Oh My Goddess 45 contains one of the most amazing, ballsiest retcons I have seen in ages.
 It set fandom alight, and I look forward to reading it in this new volume, also from Dark Horse.

 Fairy Tail’s speedup is nearing the end, but not quite there yet, so here’s Vol. 32, which is still at the start of the Grand Magic Games arc.

 Sherlock Bones also has its 2nd volume, which will feature more from the sort-of love interest of the boy (the dog does not, as far as I know, have a love interest).

 ASH: Well, there is Takeru’s sister who reminds Sherdog an awful lot of Irene Adler…

 SEAN: Picturebox is having a busy month.
 This week we get the second in their Ten Cent Manga series, featuring a well-known name – Osamu Tezuka, with The Mysterious Underground Men, one of his very first works.

 ASH: I’ll admit, I’m a little burned out on Tezuka, but the Ten Cent Manga series is pretty great.